Xander: Alright, alright, it's not what you think.

 - Another episode had the Springfield police at a college checking out surveillance on the CCTV, but when they decide to check out the coed's dorm room activity, needless to say it's scrambled.

 - Not surprisingly, Robot Chicken takes a stab at it.
 Watch here.

 - Older television sets had a focus knob which the especially persistent masturbator could turn to bring more focus to the scramble — you never got a perfect picture, but could see more than a regular scramble.note Unfortunately this required constant attention to keep up with the constantly changing screen — and usually using your dominant hand, too.

-- Movie Bob references this in his review of Heavy Metal.
-He points out that the reason this movie was such a big deal was, back then, "boobs were really to see".
-Before the internet, if young men wanted access to nudity, they either had to steal Playboys from the least responsible male authority figure or use "tin foil and pie plates to unscramble Cinemax for a couple of seconds".
+- Moviebob references this in his review of Heavy Metal.
+He points out that the reason this movie was such a big deal was, back then, "boobs were really hard to see".
+Before the internet, if young men wanted access to nudity, they either had to steal Playboys from the least responsible male authority figure in their lives or use "tin foil and pie plates to unscramble Cinemax for a couple of seconds".

-- Technology eventually marched on, and beginning in the very late 1980’s new televisions had a chip that recognized the scrambled signal and replaced it with a solid blue screen.
-(Not really a blue screen of death, but it certainly dashed hopes here and there.).
-Also partially subverted in that some TV sets actually offered a way to turn off the feature buried deep in the settings screen for those who truly need it- it's just that no one ever reads the manual to find out about it.
+- Technology eventually marched on, and beginning in the very late 1980's, cable-ready televisions and VCR's (meaning they could be directly wired to receive cable tv rather than needing a separate box) had a chip that recognized the scrambled signal and replaced it with a solid blue screen.
+Not really a blue screen of death, but it certainly dashed hopes here and there.
+Also, some TV sets actually offered a way to turn off the feature buried deep in the settings screen for those who truly need it — it's just that no one ever reads the manual to find out about it.